NCI/CGH Project ECHO® Program

 Project ECHO is a program designed to use technology to leverage scarce resources, share “best practices” to reduce disparities, apply case-based learning to master complexity, and evaluate and monitor outcomes.

-To learn more about the NCI/CGH Project ECHO Program and the Cancer Control Planning Program:
+To learn more about the NCI/CGH Project ECHO Program and the Global Cancer Control Program:

 - Read our Spotlight blog Igniting the Cancer Community: CGH at MetaECHO 2019.